baygeldin/react-native-device-kit/README.md

 # react-native-device-kit

 A React Native wrapper for [MedM DeviceKit SDK](https://www.medm.com/sdk/).
-It allows to seamlessly connect to a great deal of medical sensors bia Bluetooth and get such data as heart rate, blood pressure, temperature, spirometry etc. And with React Native it's even better!
+It allows to seamlessly connect to a great deal of medical sensors via Bluetooth and get such data as heart rate, blood pressure, temperature, spirometry, etc. And with React Native it's even better!
 Just think about it: one codebase that works on both major platforms (iOS and Android) and supports lots of medical devices right out of the box!
 Note that this is just a wrapper, so in order to use it you still have to purchase the original library.

 ## Getting started

 ```
-$ npm install react-native-device-kit --save`
+$ npm install react-native-device-kit --save
 ```

 Then in order to inject MedM DeviceKit SDK into building process: